Find out more about your health here from our health professionals!

-Diabetes is a type of chronic disease; it occurs when the glucose in the blood is high than normal.
-It is one of the leading causes for heart problem as well.
-In Malaysia, according to National Health Morbidity Survey (NHMS) 2019, there are about 3.9 million people aged 18 years old and above has diabetes.
-Meaning, one in every five adult has diabetes, and the prevalence is higher in states such as Negeri Sembilan (33.2%), Perlis (32.6%), and Pahang (25.7%).
-The prevalence of people who have undiagnosed diabetes in Malaysia is high as well, undiagnosed diabetes occurs when people has never checked their blood glucose level in their entire life or rarely check it (1).
+Diabetes is a type of chronic disease; it occurs when the glucose level in the blood is higher than normal.
+It is one of the leading causes of heart problems as well.
+In Malaysia, according to the National Health Morbidity Survey (NHMS) 2019, there are about 3.9 million people aged 18 years and older who have diabetes.
+Diabetes affects one out of every five adults, and the prevalence is higher in states such as Negeri Sembilan (33.2%), Perlis (32.6%), and Pahang (25.7%).
+The prevalence of people who have undiagnosed diabetes in Malaysia is high as well; undiagnosed diabetes occurs when people have never checked their blood glucose level in their entire life or check it rarely (1).

-To understand diabetes better, it occurs when pancreas in the body does not produce enough insulin anymore, or condition where the insulin is not working well anymore.
-Insulin is needed in order to transport glucose in the blood vessels to cells and tissue.
-When insulin is insufficient, glucose cannot be transported to the intended organ thus causing high glucose level in the blood vessels and damaged to the organ and tissue that does not get sufficient glucose to function and also damaged to the blood vessels who is exposed to high glucose level (2).
+To understand diabetes better, it occurs when the pancreas in the body does not produce enough insulin anymore, or when the insulin is not working well anymore.
+Insulin is needed in order to transport glucose from the blood vessels to cells and tissues.
+When insulin is insufficient, glucose cannot be transported to the intended organ, thus causing a high glucose level in the blood vessels and causing damage to the organ and tissue that do not get sufficient glucose to function, and also causing damage to the blood vessels that are exposed to a high glucose level (2).

-There is various complication due to diabetes condition such as kidney problem, heart problem, diabetic food disease, nerve problem, and eyes problem.
-Nerve problem is when diabetic person started to feel tingling and numbness in their peripherals (legs and hands), which is commonly referred to as diabetic neuropathy.
-Diabetic food disease or gangrene is when diabetic person is exposed to wound, it must be handled with care since it can be dangerous to the extent of amputation.
+There are various complications due to diabetes, such as kidney problems, heart problems, diabetic food disease, nerve problems, and eye problems.
+A nerve problem is when a diabetic person starts to feel tingling and numbness in their peripherals (legs and hands), which is commonly referred to as diabetic neuropathy.
+Diabetic foot disease, or gangrene, occurs when a diabetic person is exposed to a wound.
+It must be handled with care since it can be dangerous to the extent of amputation.
 Eyes problem or diabetes retinopathy is the one that can lead to blindness, that we are going to discuss in detail in this article (2,3).

-Diabetes retinopathy is the condition when retina is damaged, and it is because of diabetic complication.
-When glucose level is high in blood, it will then cause blockage in the blood vessels, this will make the blood vessels easily ruptured.
-Thus, causing impaired vision and blindness (2,3).
+Diabetes retinopathy is the condition in which the retina is damaged, and it is a diabetic complication.
+When the glucose level in the blood is high, it causes a blockage in the blood vessels, causing the blood vessels to rupture easily. thus causing impaired vision and blindness (2, 3).

-In the early stage, there is no significant symptoms to this problem, however as things get serious, person will experience seeing floaters or black dots in the vision.
-They will the started to experience obscure vision, night blindness and diplopia (double image seen) (2,3).
+In the early stages, there are no significant symptoms associated with this problem; however, as things get more serious, people will experience seeing floaters or black dots in their vision.
+They will then start to experience obscure vision, night blindness, and diplopia (seeing a double image) (2, 3).

 Risk factor to this problem includes those who have been diagnosed with diabetic in the long time (more than 5 years), those who have poor control of blood glucose level, cholesterol level, blood pressure level and low haemoglobin.
-Those who have gestational diabetes is as well have high risk of getting diabetes retinopathy (2,3).
+Those who have gestational diabetes are also at high risk of getting diabetes retinopathy (2, 3).